allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-direct-transfer/DonationVotingMerkleDistributionDirectTransferStrategy.md

 4. `updateDistribution`: Enables pool managers to update distribution metadata and Merkle root.
 5. `isDistributionSet`: Checks if the distribution is configured.
 6. `getRecipient`: Retrieves recipient details using their ID.
-7. `getInternalRecipientStatus`: Fetches the internal status of a recipient.

 ### Internal Functions